Device driver: Identifiers

 A device on the PCI bus or USB is identified by two IDs which consist of two bytes each.
 The vendor ID identifies the vendor of the device.
 The device ID identifies a specific device from that manufacturer/vendor.

-A PCI device has often an ID pair for the main chip of the device, and also a subsystem ID pair that identifies the vendor, which may be different from the chip manufacturer.
+A PCI device often has an ID pair for the main chip of the device, and also a subsystem ID pair that identifies the vendor, which may be different from the chip manufacturer.

 Security

-Computers often have many diverse and customized device drivers running in their operating system kernel which often contain various bugs and vulnerabilities, making them a target for exploits.
+Computers often have many diverse and customized device drivers running in their operating system kernel, which often contain various bugs and vulnerabilities, making them a target for exploits.
 A Bring Your Own Vulnerable Driver (BYOVD) attacker installs any signed, old third-party driver with known vulnerabilities that allow malicious code to be inserted into the kernel.

 Drivers that may be vulnerable include those for WiFi and Bluetooth, gaming/graphics drivers, and drivers for printers.

 There is a lack of effective kernel vulnerability detection tools, especially for closed-source operating systems such as Microsoft Windows where the source code of the device drivers is mostly proprietary and not available to examine, and drivers often have many privileges.

 A group of security researchers considers the lack of isolation as one of the main factors undermining kernel security, and published an isolation framework to protect operating system kernels, primarily the monolithic Linux kernel whose drivers they say get ~80,000 commits per year.